Student-centric advice and objective recommendations

 Three Year Bachelor Degrees: Everything You Need to Know

 As the cost of college continues to rise, many students are looking for ways to save money on their education.
-One option that’s beginning to gain popularity is the 3-year degree.
+One option that’s beginning to gain popularity is the “3-year degree.”
 These programs allow students to earn their bachelor’s degree and graduate a full year ahead of time.
-Not only are these programs cost-efficient, but they’re also a great option for students seeking a fast track to graduation.
 In this guide, we’ll discuss how 3-year degree programs work, which colleges use them, and how they might change in the future.

 How do three-year bachelor’s degrees work?